xcart/xcart-docs/_pages/kb_en/general_setup/configuring_your_stores_general_settings.md

 *   **Products per page**: This setting allows you to specify the maximum number of products that can be displayed on a search results page in the store's back end.
 *   **Users per page**:  This setting allows you to specify the maximum number of users that can be displayed on a search results page in the store's back end.
 *   **Orders per page**:  This setting allows you to specify the maximum number of orders that can be displayed on a search results page in the store's back end.
-*   **Number of days to store the last login data**: This setting defines the lifespan of a "recent_login" cookie that is set by the store on a customer's computer when they log in.
+*   **Number of days to store the last login data**: This setting defines the lifespan of the "recent_login" cookie that is set by the store on a customer's computer when they log in.
 While being stored, the cookie allows the customer to return to the store without having to re-enter their user authentication details (username and password).

 _Related pages:_